 He and Temple Israel of Hollywood formed three twin synagogue relationships between Temple Israel of Hollywood and Kehillat Mevasseret Zion, Israel, with Congregation Darchei Noam in Ramat Hasharon, Israel, with Kehillat Chodesh v’Chol in Holon, Israel, as well as with the Progressive Synagogues in Kiev and Kharkov, Ukraine.

 During his tenure Rabbi Rosove has overseen the rebirth of Temple Israel of Hollywood and spearheaded a number of new education and social action projects including the Temple’s Day School (established 1989) and Big Sunday Weekend of Service that puts 50,000 Los Angelenos to work each year.
 He has been an advocate for liturgical change and stronger adult learning, and inspired Temple Israel’s participation in the Synagogue 2000 program.
 He oversaw the creation of the Temple’s High Holyday Machzor and its Shabbat and Festival Siddur.
 Between 2012 and 2014 the congregation renovated its entire facility, except the historic Nussbaum Sanctuary, with the design firm of Koning-Eizenberg Architects.
-The project included the construction of a new modern Chapel and a state of the art theater and concert hall, and an extensive fine Judaica and Jewish arts collection.
+The project included the construction of a new modern Chapel, a state of the art theater and concert hall, and an extensive fine Judaica and Jewish arts collection.

 John writes a regular blog that appears at the Los Angeles Jewish Journal (http://www.jewishjournal.com/rabbijohnrosovesblog), and he posts on both the Jewish Journal site and on this blog two or three times weekly (https://rabbijohnrosove.wordpress.com/).